bemasher/rtlamr/README.md

 	$ rtlamr -h
 	Usage of rtlamr:
 		-centerfreq=920299072: center frequency to receive on
 		-duration=0: time to run for, 0 for infinite -logfile="/dev/stdout": log statement dump file
-	  -samplefile="NUL": received message signal dump file
-	  -server="127.0.0.1:1234": address or hostname of rtl_tcp instance
+		-samplefile="NUL": received message signal dump file, offset and message length are displayed to log when enabled -server="127.0.0.1:1234": address or hostname of rtl_tcp instance

 Running the receiver is as simple as starting an `rtl_tcp` instance and then starting the receiver: